fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 layout: pagetoc
 ---

 _BeoLiving Intelligence_ is a Plug & Play home automation controller.
 The next steps show how to quickly set your _BeoLiving Intelligence_ up and ready for basic use.
-Illustrations of basic usage examples are shown.
+Videos of basic usage examples are shown.

 ## Setting up the _BeoLiving Intelligence_